freealise/image-morph-js/README.md

 ### TODO:
-use points from contour detector as control points
+- use points from contour detector as control points
+- keep the original formants by composite operations after TTS pitch correction; then prolong vowels, shorten consonants and get a singing voice

 # image-morph-js